Nordic Bronze Age: Religion and cult

-There is no coherent knowledge about the Nordic Bronze Age religion, its pantheon, world view and how it was practised.
-Written sources are lacking, but archaeological finds draw a vague and fragmented picture of the religious practices and the nature of the religion of this period.
+There is no coherent knowledge about the Nordic Bronze Age religion, its pantheon, world view, and how it was practised.
+Written sources are lacking, but archaeological finds draw a vague and fragmented picture of the religious practices and the nature of the religion in this period.
 Only some possible sects and only certain possible tribes are known.
-Some of the best clues come from tumuli, elaborate artifacts, votive offerings and rock carvings scattered across Northern Europe.
+Some of the best clues come from tumuli, elaborate artifacts, votive offerings, and rock carvings scattered across Northern Europe.
+There are many rock carving sites from this period.
+The rock carvings have been dated through comparison with depicted artifacts, for example bronze axes and swords.
+Many rock carvings are uncanny in resemblance to those found in the Corded Ware culture.
+There are also numerous Nordic Stone Age rock carvings, those of northern Scandinavia mostly portray elk.